robcodehub/fullstack-recipe-clone-public/README.md

 - [x] Display the appropriate recipes's info when the url matches `/recipes/:recipeId`
 - [x] - Clicking on a recipe from the all-recipes view should navigate to show that recipe in the single-recipe view

-- [ ] IN PROGRESS - Write a component to display a single user with the following information:
+- [x] Write a component to display a single user with the following information:
   - [x] The student's username, email, image, and chefScore
-  - [ ] IN PROGRESS - A list of their recipes (or a helpful message if they don't have any)
+  - [x] A list of their recipes (or a helpful message if they don't have any)
 - [x] Display the appropriate user when the url matches `/users/:userId`
 - [x] - Clicking on a user from the all-users view should navigate to show that user in the single-user view

-- [ ] Clicking on the name of a user in the single-recipe view should navigate to show that user in the single-user view
+- [ ] IN PROGRESS - Clicking on the name of a user in the single-recipe view should navigate to show that user in the single-user view
-- [ ] Clicking on the name of a recipe in the single-user view should navigate to show that recipe in the single-recipe view
+- [ ] IN PROGRESS - Clicking on the name of a recipe in the single-user view should navigate to show that recipe in the single-recipe view

   </details>